 Perennial ryegrass is also a formidable lawn grass on its own.
-It is a hardy, low-maintenance grass that has elements of insect and disease resistance built-in.
-It has a pleasant, if pale, green color and happens to be the main species of turf at August National Golf Club (home of the Masters) and Wimbledon Tennis Club.
+It is a hardy, low-maintenance grass that has elements of insect and disease resistance built in.
+It has a pleasant, pale green color and happens to be the main species of turf at August National Golf Club (home of the Masters) and Wimbledon Tennis Club.
 It is great for reclaiming construction areas and can prevent erosion quickly when used on steep banks like on roadways and ditches.

-It has been know to have a coarse texture and dull mowers have a tendency to shred the leaf blade rathe than shear it but newer improved cultivars have largely gotten rid of the problem.
+It has been known to have a coarse texture and dull mowers have a tendency to shred the leaf blade rather than shear it, but newer improved cultivars have largely gotten rid of the problem.
 Perennial ryegrass does better in the transition zone and the less extreme areas of the north.
-The sever winters of the upper part of the northern states and Canada can kill perennial ryegrass.
+The severe winters of the upper part of the northern states and Canada can kill perennial ryegrass.

-Due to these attributes both positive and negative, perennial ryegrass is ideally suited for seed blends, especially when rounding out the numerous qualities of Kentucky bluegrass and fescues.
-With some well selected cultivars of all three types of grass, a thoughtful seed blend will thrive in a lawn and all the various micro-climates that can be within a yard.
-In fact, it makes the most sense to use a seed blend than to side with any one particular grass species, especially if there are shade trees coexisting with sunny areas and other extreme differences in the yard.
+Perennial ryegrass is ideally suited for seed blends, especially when rounding out the numerous qualities of Kentucky bluegrass and fescues.
+With some well-selected cultivars of all three types of grass, a thoughtful seed blend will thrive in a lawn and all the various micro-climates that can be within a yard.
+It makes the most sense to use a seed blend than to side with any one particular grass species, especially if there are shade trees coexisting with sunny areas and other extreme differences in the yard.

-Buyer beware though, as always.
 It is important not to confuse perennial ryegrass (which returns year after year) to annual ryegrass, Lolium multiflorum, (which dies out after one season).
-Annual ryegrass is sometimes used as a winter green-up but it is also used in cheap, inferior seed blends because it is cheaper than quality perennial ryegrass seed.
+Annual ryegrass is sometimes used as a winter green-up, but it is also used in cheap, inferior seed blends because it is cheaper than quality perennial ryegrass seed.
 It can be useful in a pinch or where it may not be wanted the following season, or even because it co-exists with centipede grass better than perennial rye, but it is also used to deceive unaware customers.